 German-American Day celebrates German culture and heritage in the United States.
 This holiday also serves to remember 13 German families from Krefeld, Germany that fled religious oppression in Germany.
 On October 6th, 1683, these families established Germantown, Pennsylvania, the first distinctly German-American settlement.
-In the centuries that followed, more than seven million more German-speaking immigrants arrived on the shores of the US and as of 2010, over 20% of the US population claims German ancestry.
+In the centuries that followed, more than seven million more German-speaking immigrants arrived on the shores of the US.

 In 1983, on the 300th anniversary of Germantown, President Ronald Reagan declared October 6th as German-American Day.
 President Reagan officially declared German-American Day four years later in 1987.
-Today, German-American Day, a celebration of German culture, identity and heritage, is celebrated annually on October 6th.
+German-American Day is celebrated annually on October 6th.

 German-American Day Facts & Quotes